-The Master and Margarita is the most read book of Bulgakov.
-It took him 20 years to create it.
-Thousands of people come to Moscow these days to take a stroll around the Moscow of The Master and Margarita.
-As a rule, the route begins with the ‘haunted flat’, which is now home to the Bulgakov Museum, while the next entrance leads to Bulgakov’s House Museum TheatreRussian: muzey-teatr ‘Bulgakovskiy dom’ or музей-театр «Булгаковский дом»).
+The Master and Margarita is Bulgakov’s most read book; it took him 20 years to write.
+Thousands of people come to Moscow to stroll around the Moscow of The Master and Margarita.
+As a rule, the route begins with the ‘haunted flat’, which is now home to the Bulgakov Museum, while the next entrance leads to Bulgakov’s House Museum TheatreRussian: muzey-teatr ‘Bulgakovskiy dom’ or музей-театр «Булгаковский дом».
 The route then goes to Patriarch’s Ponds, which are a 5–7-minute walk from 10 Bolshaya SadovayaRussian: Большая Садовая St.

 Remember how, ‘At the sunset hour of one warm spring day two men were to be seen at Patriarch’s Ponds’?
-Patriarch’s PondsRussian: Patriarshie prudy or Патриаршие пруды) is a high-end district of Moscow nowadays.
-Famous actors and businessmen are quite likely to be seen there.
-It used to be marshland, called the Goat MarshRussian: Koz'e boloto or Козье болото.
-The patriarch who had his residence here in the 17th century ordered ponds to be dug to breed fish for the table of His Holiness.
-Only one pond has survived to this day, but the name has preserved the plural form.
+Patriarch’s PondsRussian: Patriarshie prudy or Патриаршие пруды is now a high-end district of Moscow.
+Famous actors and businessmen are often seen wandering the streets.
+Interestingly, this place used to be marshland, called the Goat MarshRussian: Koz'e boloto or Козье болото.
+The patriarch who had his residence here in the 17th century ordered ponds to be dug to breed fish for His Holiness to eat.
+Only one pond is left, but the ponds are still referred to in their original plural form.

-Officially, the archives say there have never been any tram lines along the ponds.
+Officially, the archives say that there have never been any tram lines along the ponds.
 However, some researchers (e.g. Boris Myagkov in Bulgakov at Patriarch’s Ponds) believe that there were once tram lines running along Yermolaevsky LaneRussian: Yermolaevskiy pereulok or Ермолаевский переулок, turning to Malaya BronnayaRussian: Малая Бронная Street.

-Griboyedov HouseRussian: Dom Griboedova or Дом Грибоедова is another landmark of the novel, the building hosting MASSOLITRussian: МАССОЛИТ headed by Berlioz and the restaurant that Fagot and Begemot set on fire at the end.
+Griboyedov HouseRussian: Dom Griboedova or Дом Грибоедова is another landmark of the novel, the building hosting MASSOLITRussian: МАССОЛИТ headed by Berlioz and the restaurant that Fagot and Begemot set on fire at the end of the novel.
 In reality, this house at 25 Tverskoy BlvdRussian: Tverskoy bulvar or Тверской бульвар once belonged to Alexander Herzenpolitical thinker, activist, and writer who originated the theory of a unique Russian path to socialism known as peasant populism’s parents, and Herzen himself was born there.
-The building was later passed to Maxim Gorky Literature InstituteRussian: Literaturnyi institut imeni M.Gorkogo or Литературный институт имени М.Горького, to which it still belongs.
+The building was later handed over to the Maxim Gorky Literature InstituteRussian: Literaturnyi institut imeni M.Gorkogo or Литературный институт имени М.Горького, to which it still belongs.

-The next building, the famous Nirnsee HouseRussian: dokhodnyi dom Nirnzee or доходный дом Нирнзее, also known as the House of BachelorsRussian: Dom kholostyakov or Дом холостяков (10 Bolshoy Gnezdnikovsky LnRussian: Bolshoy Gnezdnikovskiy pereulok or Большой Гнездниковский переулок), reminds us of the encounter between the Master and Margarita—in effect, that of Mikhail Bulgakov and his third and last wife Yelena Shilovskaya.
-Moscow’s first skyscraper was built for single men, that is why its flats have no kitchens, in particular.
-Bulgakov knew the building very well: Rossiya and Nakanune Publishing Houses, which he collaborated with, were situated there.
-As he once came to the Nirnsee House to visit a friend of his, he met Yelena Shilovskaya, his last love.
+The next building, the famous Nirnsee HouseRussian: dokhodnyi dom Nirnzee or доходный дом Нирнзее, also known as the House of BachelorsRussian: Dom kholostyakov or Дом холостяков (10 Bolshoy Gnezdnikovsky LnRussian: Bolshoy Gnezdnikovskiy pereulok or Большой Гнездниковский переулок), reminds us of the encounter between the Master and Margarita.
+This is effectively a retelling of the encounter between Mikhail Bulgakov and his third and last wife Yelena Shilovskaya.
+Moscow’s first skyscraper was built for single men, which is why there are no kitchens.
+Bulgakov knew the building very well, as the RossiyaRussian: Россия and NakanuneRussian: Накануне Publishing Houses with which he collaborated were situated there.
+When he came to the Nirnsee House to visit a friend of his, he met Yelena Shilovskaya – she would be his last love.
 ‘We were walking down a crooked boring lane silently – me on one side of the street, she on the other.
 And imagine that, there wasn’t a single soul in that lane.’

-Bulgakov scholars managed to identify quite accurately the street addresses of nearly every building and location described in the novel.
-However, there has been no unambiguous opinion on one building, Margarita’s house.
-Here is how Bulgakov describes it in the novel: ‘Margarita Nikolayevna and her husband lived alone in the whole of the top floor of a delightful house in a garden in one of the side streets near the ArbatRussian: Арбат.’
+Bulgakov scholars have managed to accurately identify the street addresses of nearly every building and location described in the novel.
+There is no place about which they are more certain than the house described as Margarita’s.
+Bulgakov wrote: ‘Margarita Nikolayevna and her husband lived alone in the whole of the top floor of a delightful house in a garden in one of the side streets near the ArbatRussian: Арбат.’
 It is also known that the house was ‘gothic’.
 Anna Kekusheva’s MansionRussian: Osobnyak Anny Kekushevoy or Особняк Анны Кекушевой (21 OstozhenkaRussian: Остоженка St) is probably the inspiration behind Margarita’s house.
-The mansion built by famous architect Lev Kekushev for his wife in 1903 is located within walking distance from the Master’s basement.
+The mansion built by the famous architect Lev Kekushev for his wife in 1903 is located within walking distance of the Master’s basement.

 © 2016-2023 moscovery.com